Sustainability-Environmental-Air Quality - www.ussteel.com

 Air quality compliance and improvement activities are key to U. S. Steel's environmental stewardship efforts.

-U. S. Steel is committed to environmental progress and strives for 100% compliance with federal, state, and local rules, regulations, and permit conditions related to air quality.
-This includes Title V operating permits required by the Clean Air Act in the United States and European Union governing bodies in the Slovak Republic.
+U. S. Steel is committed to environmental progress and strives for 100% compliance with all federal, state, and local agencies’ rules, regulations, and permit conditions, even as the regulations become more stringent.

 SPOTLIGHT: EMISSIONS CONTROL PROJECTS